 Churchill understood the need for a change of gear and a change of focus: painting required a set of precise yet intuitive set of skills that exercised a different part of his mind from those used for the cut and thrust of national politics.
-The challenge and difficulty of capturing the scene satisfactorily proved a tonic to his mind.
-He summed up why he painted concisely, writing “Happy are the painters, for they shall not be lonely.”
+The challenge and difficulty of capturing the scene proved a tonic for his mind.
+He summed up why he painted concisely, writing, “Happy are the painters, for they shall not be lonely.”
 In short, painting kept him sane.

 Churchill worked with an almost compulsive intensity.
 Fluid impasto and scintillating colour combinations reverberated across the picture plane.
 Churchill described his particular joy in observing nature’s palette in a booklet Painting as a Pastime stating: “I cannot pretend to feel impartial about colours.
 I rejoice with the brilliant ones, and am genuinely sorry for the poor browns.”

 The South of France – Churchill’s best period